WebP for WordPress: Setup, Plugins & Fallbacks

 Step-by-step: setting up WebP on WordPress

 2. Try a native upload first.
-Upload a single WebP file through Media > Add New to confirm it works end to end before rolling out changes site-wide.
+Upload a single .webp file through Media > Add New before touching anything else.
+If it appears in the grid with a working thumbnail, native handling is confirmed end to end and you can move on to the library-wide conversion.

 3. Choose a conversion method for your existing library.
-Decide between a WordPress plugin (Imagify, ShortPixel, WebP Express, WebP Converter for Media) or a host-level feature like Cloudflare Polish or Kinsta's built-in image optimization, if your host offers one.
+Pick one: a WordPress plugin (Imagify, ShortPixel, WebP Express, or WebP Converter for Media), or a host-level feature such as Cloudflare Polish or Kinsta's built-in image optimization if your host offers it.
+Running both at once is the single most common source of broken images — see mistake #3 below.

 5. Enable automatic fallback.
-Confirm your plugin is set to serve the WebP version to supporting browsers and the original JPEG/PNG to the rest, typically using the HTML <picture> element — this is usually on by default.
+Confirm the plugin serves WebP to supporting browsers and the original JPEG or PNG to the rest, using the HTML <picture> element with a <source type="image/webp"> and a standard <img> fallback.
+This is on by default in nearly every mainstream plugin, so you're mostly just verifying it rather than configuring it.

 6. Set new uploads to convert automatically.
-Enable the plugin's "auto-optimize on upload" setting so every future image gets a WebP version without manual work.
+Turn on the plugin's "auto-optimize on upload" setting so every image added from this point forward — through the editor, a page builder, or WooCommerce product imports — gets a WebP version generated without you touching it again.

 7. Re-run PageSpeed Insights or Lighthouse.
-Confirm the "serve images in next-gen formats" warning has cleared and check your new Largest Contentful Paint score.
+Confirm the "serve images in next-gen formats" flag has cleared and compare your new Largest Contentful Paint score against the baseline.
+Most sites see the biggest single jump here of any performance change they make in a single afternoon.

 Try the Rebrixe Image Converter — free Convert JPEG or PNG to WebP before uploading to WordPress.
 No uploads, runs in your browser.